ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    PLUGINLIB_EXPORT_CLASS(rviz_panel_tutorial::DemoPanel, rviz_common::Panel)

-* In the constructor, we add the two widgets to a layout object, and connect the callback to the button object.
-* In the ``onInitialize`` method, we can access the ``DisplayContext`` which allows us access to the ROS interfaces.
-  We get a pointer to the actual node interface, and then create a standard publisher/subscriber.
-* When we get a message from the subscription, we update the label.
-* When the button is clicked, we publish a new message.

 Testing with ROS
 ^^^^^^^^^^^^^^^^
 Compile and launch RViz2 with your panel again.
 You should see your label and button in the panel now.